Last Updated: 191127…210318

 - Bag of Holding: non-dimensional space

-- Heward’s Handy Haversack: like Bag of Holding: non-dimensional space
+- Heward’s Handy Haversack: like Bag of Holding [non-dimensional space]

-- Saddlebags of Holding (Dragon #208): As Bag of Holding
+- Saddlebags of Holding (Dragon #208): As Bag of Holding [non-dimensional space]

 - Hat of Holding (Dungeonland EX1): extradimensional space

-- Rope Trick: extra-dimensional
+- Rope Trick: “fastened in an extra-dimensional space”

-- If a Bag of Holding is placed within a Portable Hole, a rift to the Astral plane is torn in the space, and the bag and the cloth are sucked into the void and forever lost.
-In this context, the “void” must be the Astral plane.
-See my article on the Astral Plane for how one might go about finding it again.
+- If a Bag of Holding is placed within a Portable Hole, a rift is torn to the Astral plane, and the bag and the cloth are sucked into the void and forever lost.
+Deeppockets also defines losing something to the Astral Plane as “lost forever”.
+In this context, the “void” is the rift to the Astral plane.
+[See my article on the Astral Plane for how one might go about finding them again.]

 - If a Portable Hole is placed within a Bag of Holding, it opens a gate to a [random] plane, and the ‘hole, bag’ and any creatures within a 10′ radius are drawn onto the plane, the Portable Hole and Bag of Holding being destroyed in the process.